tldr-pages/tldr/pages/common/comm.md

 `comm -12 {{file1}} {{file2}}`

-- Print only lines common to both files, reading one file from stdin:
+- Print only lines common to both files, reading one file from `stdin`:

 `cat {{file1}} | comm -12 - {{file2}}`